project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Online-video-course-of-investing-in-regenerative-agriculture-and-food-promo.md

 ---
-title: Online Video Course of Investing in Regenerative Agriculture and Food - Promo
+title: Online Video Course Of Investing In Regenerative Agriculture And Food Promo
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-05-27)